mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Noise Contrastive learning (contrast with other images)
   - As two head so two component of contrastive loss.
 (One component to dampen memory update.)
   - Implemented on ResNet

+1. Zhang, Richard, Phillip Isola, and Alexei A. Efros.
+"Split-brain autoencoders: Unsupervised learning by cross-channel prediction."
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 1058-1067.
+2017.
+  - Extension of autoencoders to cross channel prediction
+    - Predict one portion to other and vice versa + loss on full reconstruction.
+    - Two disjoint auto-encoders.
+  - Tried both the regression and classification loss

+1. Srinivas, Aravind, Michael Laskin, and Pieter Abbeel.
+"Curl: Contrastive unsupervised representations for reinforcement learning." arXiv preprint arXiv:2004.04136 (2020).